solariumphp/solarium/docs/queries/update-query/building-an-update-query/rawxml-command.md

 Make sure the XML is valid as Solarium will not check this.
 If you are constructing these strings in your own code, you should probably be using the other commands Solarium provides to build your update query.

+This command can only be used with the XML request format.

 Options
 -------